Mitchell International › Mitchell in London › Frequently Asked Questions

 25. For Mitchell in London, will William Mitchell College of Law (WMCL) wait for financial aid to be disbursed in order to pay the tuition and housing after acceptance into the program?

-However, remember that William Mitchell College of Law has reserved a block of rooms for students who elect to use the Nido student housing.
-On April 1, William Mitchell College of Law pays the full balance for rooms actually reserved.
-Students who wish to cancel a room they have previously reserved must do so by March 31, or they will remain liable for the full housing cost.
+However, remember that William Mitchell College of Law has reserved a block of rooms for students who elect to use the student housing.
+William Mitchell College of Law pays the full balance for rooms actually reserved.
+Students who cancel a room they have previously reserved must do so by April 15, or they will remain liable for the full housing cost, whether or not they attend the program.

 26. Will I receive more information about the program?